 Route recording and differences to smartphones and navigation systems

-Modern smartphones use a combination of GPS, cell networks, Bluetooth, and large databases of WLAN networks to determine location, as well.
+Modern smartphones use a combination of GPS, cell networks, Bluetooth, and large databases of WLAN networks to determine location.
 To use these databases, Google and Apple collect a huge amount of user data.
 Tractive GPS doesn't collect any such user data and only makes use of GPS and cell network signals to locate your pet.

 Automotive navigation systems are optimized for street navigation.
 Imprecise positions away from roads are corrected automatically to match with the street map.
 This leads to more accurate route recordings.
 Since pets frequently travel away from roads, a similar route optimization isn't possible for pet trackers.